jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 This talk is based on one of the labs in that course, which is in turn based on a 2016 paper from NVIDIA, called [End-to-End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316).
 What the NVIDIA team showed is that it's possible to take images from a front-mounted camera on a car, feed them into a convolutional neural network, which we'll talk about, and have it produce steering commands to drive the car.
 So, just like you look at the road ahead and decide whether you need to steer left or right, they did the same thing with a neural network.

-What's remarkable about this is that it's very different from the systems engineering approach that we usually use in driverless car engineering.
+What's remarkable about this is that it's very different from the systems engineering approach that we usually take in driverless car engineering.
 In that approach we break the overall problem of driving the car down into lots of subproblems, such as object detection, object classification, mapping, planning, etc., and have different subsystems responsible for each of those subproblems.
-The subsystems are then connected up to build the whole system.
+The subsystems are then connected up to make the whole system.
 Here, however, we're just going to train one big monolithic neural network, which will somehow drive the car.
 It feels a bit like magic.

 Our task for this lab was to reproduce this magic, and this talk follows steps I went through to do so, which were broadly: